defiant00/dnd/README.md

   Sylvester's normal abilities don't work (like, can't cast at all, not just ineffective against her), but after a moment realizes
-    that he has shifted to his full chaos form (with all new abilities) eventual Nil reveal, "Don't you remember me...(Sylvester's true name)"
+    that he has shifted to his full chaos form (with all new abilities) eventual Nil reveal, "Don't you remember me...(Sylvester's true name)" if Nil hasn't revealed before the confrontation with Meredith above, when Sylvester is finding all his skills don't work, suddenly should be teleported to Nil's room for just a second and Nil should reveal themself as friend, and give Sylvester back some of the power that originally formed them, "here, I've cultivated this power that you used to form me..." and they then look drained but okay, resulting in Sylvester getting the whole new set of skills for the fight Sylvester should possibly get all the powers that Nil's demonstrated throughout the campaign, but stronger?

 # Names